 Stepping Up to ADAS

 The proliferation of ADAS (Advanced Driver Assistance Systems) technology means that comprehensive and intelligent driver assistance is within reach.
 However, not all businesses are ready for or need full-bore ADAS at this stage.
-This is where advances in AI dash cams provide a critical stepping stone for companies that are not ready for the complexity and cost of a fleet-wide ADAS roll-out.
-The VIA Mobile360 D700 AI Dash Cam is a strong example of a currently-available product that offers similar benefits.
+This is where advances in AI video telematatics systems and devices provide a critical stepping stone for companies that are not ready for the complexity and cost of a fleet-wide ADAS roll-out.
+The VIA Mobile360 D700 AI Dash Cam and the VIA Mobile360 M800 Video Telematics System provide excellent examples of currently-available products that offer similar benefits.

 The value of having a stepping stone technology is enormous, allowing enterprises to gain access to many of the benefits of advanced fleet management technologies while minimizing investment risk.
 It also enables individual firms to begin investigating and developing their own niche-specific systems based on their own experiences and real-world data.

-One of the most important advances in AI dash cams is the driver monitoring system.
-This is possible thanks to the implementation of dual cameras in products like the VIA Mobile360 D700 and the integration of an AI algorithm that can detect tired, distracted, and in some cases illegal behavior.
+One of the most important advances in AI video telematics is the driver safety system.
+This is possible thanks to the implementation of dual cameras in products like the VIA Mobile360 D700 and the integration of an AI algorithm that can detect fatigue, distraction, and in some cases illegal behavior.

 The benefits to enterprise as a whole are enormous: cutting fuel bills and reducing category-three speeding events (where drivers exceed the speed limit by 10-20%), and deterring Penalty Charge Notices (PCNs) as drivers become more careful about where they park, as well as how they drive.